-The building had been little altered since its completion but had limited maintenance.
+The building had been little altered since its completion but has had limited maintenance.
 Of particular concern was the leaking roof, deteriorated window walls and lack of accessibility.
 In 2001, Harboe Architects personnel, who were then working for McClier, prepared a building assessment report for IIT and provided recommendations for the restoration of the building.
 Limited funding meant that the building had to be restored in a number of phases.
 In 2008, Harboe Architects completed construction documents for the full restoration of the chapel and the exterior restoration was completed in the summer of 2009.
 The first phase of the interior restoration was completed in the summer of 2011.
 The second phase including the toilet room renovation was completed in the summer of 2015.

 |Title||Carr Memorial Chapel|